Jiří Melantrich of Aventino: Life

 In 1554 he married, subsequently becoming a widower and marrying again.
 He befriended new colleagues such as Tadeáš Hájek, and he acquired many useful contacts.
 In 1556 he published Melantrich's Bible, in 1562 the Czech edition of Mattioli's herbarium and in 1563 he printed the German version, translated by Georg Handsch.
 The Czech version was successful not just in Czech Lands, but also in Poland.
 The German translation gained success in the whole German-speaking world.
 Occasionally he attended the book fair in Frankfurt.

 In 1564 he published a book about law and justice in Czech lands by Volf of Vřesovec, and after that he published mostly shorter, less important books.
 In 1570, he published a new edition of his Bible.
 This edition was problematic for official Austrian censorship, although there were no changes since the last edition.
 The religious situation in the Czech lands was somewhat difficult in that time, and it was finished in 1618 by the Second Defenestration of Prague.
 In 1576 his oldest daughter, Anna, married his friend Daniel Adam z Veleslavína.
 He kept his workshop together with Daniel Adam, but there were some splits between them - Daniel Adam was more rebellious to the censorship.
-On 15 November 1580 Melantrich wrote his testament, and on 19 November 1580 he died.
+On 15 November 1580 Melantrich wrote his testament, and he died in Prague on 19 November 1580.
 He is buried in the Bethlehem Chapel in Prague.

 The proof that his relations with Daniel Adam were not very good is provided by the fact that he bequeathed everything to his son Jiří, who wasn't adult in that time, and nothing to Daniel Adam.
 Jiří Melantrich came of age in 1584, but quickly sunk into debt, and when he died in 1586, the workshop was taken over by Daniel Adam, as the main creditor.
 He continued in his way to fight the censorship.